mumt301/Rebecca-Lee/Final Project/README.md

 I do not own audio files and songs used for the Jukebox.

 This project is licensed under the terms of the MIT license.
-See [LICENSE] (LICENSE.md) for more details.
+See [LICENSE](LICENSE.md) for more details.